Igal Ahouvi: Career

-Following the global economic crisis in 2008, Ahouvi's business ran into difficulties.
-Ahouvi found himself in a legal dispute over the hotel deal, one of many in his career.
+Ahouvi found himself in a legal dispute over the hotel deal.
 One of the partners in the hotel deal sued Ahouvi for breach of contract.
 Delek Real Estate entered into a debt settlement, and finally the bank that financed the Marriott deal decided to exercise its rights and take over the properties.
 However, he quickly recovered from the crisis and returned to investing in real estate throughout Europe.
-He even purchased at a discount loans given to him by banks that ran into difficulties.

 In 2010, he was appointed chairman of Ravad.
-At the beginning of 2017, he entered into an investment in assisted living and nursing homes, purchasing 19 nursing homes in London and its surroundings, including 1,120 rooms, in partnership with the Beit HaZhav company.
+At the beginning of 2017, Ravad entered into an investment in assisted living and nursing homes, purchasing 19 nursing homes in London and its surroundings, including 1,120 rooms, in partnership with the Beit HaZhav company.

-in 2012, Ahouvi joined three Israeli businessmen and entered in an agreement to be a partner and the lead financier in a huge time sharing hotel project in Vietnam.
+in 2012, Ahouvi joined three Israeli businessmen and entered in an agreement to be a partner and the sole financier in a huge time sharing hotel project in Vietnam.
 The ALMA resort, situated on Long Beach in Nha Trang, was supposed to include 600 time sharing units on a 75 acres of land, and include a water park, mini golf, 12 pools and more.
 According to the agreement, Ahouvi would finance the venture and hold 88% of the shares through his company, Blenheim Property Group, and have financial control of the project.
 The other 3 partners would hold 12% through their company DRS and focus on planning and marketing the project.
-Ahouvi purchased the land for $3 million US and shortly after, stopped the funding according to his partners, bringing the project to a standstill.
-Meanwhile, the project pre-sold several thousand time sharing units to the public, which eventually created a public uproar, protests, negative press and subsequent threats of law suits against the company.
+The company purchased the land for $3 million US.

-Since 2013, Ahouvi began to liquidate some of his assets in Israel, and in February 2019 he sold control of Ravad after the stock suffered from a significant drop in value.
+In 2013, Ahouvi sold a building in Tel Aviv for 20 million dollars, and in February 2019 he sold control of Ravad after the stock suffered from a significant drop in value.

-In the summer of 2015, in partnership with the Golden House, a subsidiary of the Rubinstein Group, he acquired eight nursing homes in the UK for 370 million NIS.
+In the summer of 2015, in partnership with the Golden House, a subsidiary of the Rubinstein Group, Ravad acquired eight nursing homes in the UK for 370 million NIS.